Pizzafari – Family Style Dining Review

 This is the only portion of the meal that you will need to physically pick up and bring to your table.

 After walking our 8 drinks and 4 appetizers to our table, we knew right away that there was going to be an enormous amount of food.

-OMG…it was so much food!
+We were right!
 We could have been brought a single serving of the 4-person meal for the 8 of us and still wouldn’t have needed to ask for more.

 The Entrees consisted of Baked Ziti, Fettuccine Alfredo with chicken, and a full Pepperoni Pizza.

 I did have some of the Baked Ziti, since this consisted of no meat.
 Again, nothing spectacular, but there was no complaining from me.

 While I didn’t eat the other dishes, the rest of my family seemed to enjoy them.